Undergraduate Departmental Representatives (UDRs)

 Meet the Representatives

-Caroline is a junior studying English.
-Two of her favorite authors are David Sedaris and J.R.R.
-Tolkien, and she loves browsing through bookstores to search for interesting books.
-Outside of the classroom, she works in the library and enjoys going for long runs and checking out new museum exhibits.
+Caroline is a senior studying English.
+Some of her favorite authors are David Sedaris, Kazuo Ishiguro, and J.R.R.
+Tolkien, and she loves frequenting bookstores to browse for new books.
+Outside of the classroom, she works as an Information and Borrowing Assistant at the Brandeis Library, manages the Brandeis Media Coalition, goes for long runs, and checks out museum exhibits.